AIS Fellow Award

 The AIS Fellows Committee is comprised of AIS members as established in the Bylaws.
 Current committee members include:

-- Virpi Tuunainen, Aalto University (term ends June 30, 2019)
+- Virpi Tuunainen, Aalto University School of Business

 The Selection Process

 A description of the nomination and selection process can be found in Council Policy.